Cosplay Advice I’d Give My Younger Self

 • Nightsister – Star Wars

-I did complete a few of these most notably Keyleth and Padme.
-For Liliana and Meren, these would be fun cosplays but are a lower priority for me since I’m more of a casual Magic: player.
+I did complete a few of these, most notably Keyleth and Padme.
+For Liliana and Meren, these would be fun cosplays, but they are a lower priority for me since I’m more of a casual Magic player.
 I didn’t make Scarlet Witch or Kraven.
 I feel like I haven’t done a comic cosplay in a while.
 I always cosplay Harley Quinn and will probably cosplay Harley every year because I love her as a character.
 I’d like to go back to doing superhero cosplays since I did a lot of superhero cosplays when I first started cosplaying.
-Cosplaying as a Nightsister would be neat, but then I’d have to learn how to do body paint and I’m not sure I’m committed to doing that next year, but who knows.
+Cosplaying as a Nightsister would be neat, but then I’d have to learn how to do body paint, and I’m not sure I’m committed to doing that next year, but who knows.

 Here are the cosplays I want to complete for next year: